 Quick Summary

-Despite its widespread existence, there is little remaining of the Indus Valley Civilization today.
-Fortunately, the remains include two key archaeological sites – Harappa and Mohenjo-Daro.
+Despite its widespread existence, little remains of the Indus Valley Civilization today.
+Fortunately, the remains include two key archaeological sites: Harappa and Mohenjo-Daro.
 By excavating these two sites, we deduced that the Indus Valley Civilization had grid-based systematic town planning.

 Additionally, the Indus Valley Civilization had urban planned cities beyond Harappa and Mohenjo-Daro, namely Chanhudaro, Kalibanga, Dholavira, Surkotada, and Lothal.
 These centers had towns with sophisticated urban planning like efficient drainage systems and the right-angle street turns.